reubenstr/ElectroPup/README.md

 # 💻 Environment and IDEs

 There are three harware/software enviroments:
-- **PC:** plotting, simulation, and development
+- **PC/Laptop:** plotting, simulation, and development
 - **Raspberry Pi:** quadruped hardware driver
 - **STM32:** auxiliary board

-### PC - Plotting, Simulation, and Development
+### PC/Laptop - Plotting, Simulation, and Development

-Desktop or laptop PC running Ubunut 22.04 Desktop.
+Desktop or laptop computer running Ubunut 22.04 Desktop.
 Newer Ubuntu versions or other distros are likely to work as well.

 Software: VSCode (with remote SSH extension), Drawio, LibreOffice, KiCad, OrcaSlicer, Chrome/Firefox

 ### Raspberry Pi - Quadruped Hardware Driver

 The quadruped is driven by a Raspberry Pi 4 with 2GB RAM.
-A Raspberry Pi 5 should work but is untested (there are pin driver differences).
+A Raspberry Pi 5 should work but is untested (there are GPIO driver differences).

 ### STM32 - Auxiliary Board